Post-adoption support FAQs

 - E-mail: Postbox@leicester.gov.uk

-- Write to us at: Post Box Enquiries, Fostering & Adoption, Halford House, 91 Charles Street, Leicester, LE1 1HL.
+- Write to us at: Post Box Enquiries, Fostering and Adoption Centre, Halford House, 91 Charles Street, Leicester, LE1 1HL

 Will the child still see their birth parents/relatives after adoption?